Prahlada (film)

 Prahlada is a 1941 Indian Malayalam-language film, directed by K. Subramaniam and produced by Madras United Artist Corporation.
 The film stars T. K. Balachandran, N. P. Chellappan Nair, Guru Gopinath, Thankamani Gopinath and Kumari Lakshmi.
 The film's score was composed by Vidwan V. S. Parthasarathy Ayyankar.
-The movie is the remake of Prahalada, a Tamil film was released in 1939.
-It is the first Devotional film in Malayalam.
-It is the debut Malayalam film of director-producer K. Subramaniam, T. K. Balachandran and music director V. S. Parthasarathy Iyengar.
+The movie is a remake of Prahalada, a Tamil film released in 1939.
+It is the first devotional film in Malayalam, and the debut Malayalam film of director-producer K. Subramaniam, actor T. K. Balachandran and music director V. S. Parthasarathy Iyengar.
 It was also the debut film of Guru Gopinath and Thankamani Gopinath.

+It is a retelling of the Hindu mythological story of Prahlada and his devotion to the god Maha Vishnu.